CliMA/ClimateMachine.jl/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 If you would like to contact us, we are also available on Slack (What is the best contact method)?
 -->

-# Bug Report

-## Description
+# Description

 A clear and concise description of what the bug is.

-### Steps to Reproduce
+## Steps to Reproduce

-Steps to reproduce the behavior:
+Steps to reproduce the behavior

-1. Go to '...'
-2. Click on '...'
-3. Scroll down to '...'
-4. See error

-### Expected behavior
+## Expected behavior

 A clear and concise description of what you expected to happen.